 mathematics - outdoors is the perfect place to develop early maths skills: counting conkers, sorting leaves, measuring sticks, looking for shapes in nature, working out how many more we need, problem solving together and explaining our reasoning;

-understanding the world - learning about plants and animals, life cycles, the weather, the seasons, habitats, exploring, investigating, using simple maps, developing care and concern for living things and respecting the environment.
-This area also covers the use of technology, children have the opportunity to use walkie-talkies, metal detectors, digital voice recorders and cameras to explore their environment in a different way;
+understanding the world - learning first hand about plants and animals, life cycles, the weather, the seasons, habitats, exploring, investigating, using simple maps, developing care and concern for living things and respecting the environment.
+This area also covers the use of technology, children have the opportunity to use walkie-talkies, torches, pulleys and cameras to explore their environment in a different way;

 expressive arts and design - we use the natural elements around us, such as leaves and twigs, snow or mud, to create pictures and sculptures; we dance and sing; we play imaginatively; we make our own musical instruments and act out stories and experiences.

 Our classroom or "base camp" is an area of woodland within Sutton Park.
 It is fenced on three sides and has a "natural boundary line" on the fourth side.
 We provide portable toilets and access to fresh drinking water.
 We also have shelters, blankets, sleeping bags and hammocks if the children want to rest.
 Our preschool is OFSTED registered and follows the Early Years Foundation Stage (EYFS) curriculum through outdoor learning.

 At preschool we can climb, run, jump, balance, explore, try new things, build dens, lay trails and use tools with supervision.
 We share stories and songs.
 We observe the changing of the seasons and experience the effects of the weather.
 We go for daily adventures to explore other areas within the park such as the heathland or the field - which is perfect for parachute and ball games.